News in slow French - Episode #2 podcast – 22 December 2019

 0:12The Netherlands condemned by justice for climate inaction.

 0:16A first worldwide success for environmental activists.
+Elections in Israel.

-0:23wins his party's primary with 72.5 votes.
+0:20Prime Minister Benjamin Netanyahu wins his party's primary with 72.5% votes.

 0:28He will represent Likud in March.
-Hong Kong Violent clashes
+Hong Kong.
+Violent clashes

 0:33between pro-democracy activists and police take place in shopping